jsdotlua/jest-lua/Docs.md

 ### [Promises](https://jestjs.io/docs/27.x/asynchronous#promises)

-Tests can return a [Promise](https://github.com/evaera/roblox-lua-promise) and Jest Roblox will wait for the promise to resolve.
+Tests can return a [Promise](https://github.com/evaera/roblox-lua-promise) and Jest Lua will wait for the promise to resolve.

 > **Note:** It is also worth noting that tests can ONLY return either a `Promise` or `nil`.

 ### [Callbacks](https://jestjs.io/docs/27.x/asynchronous#callbacks)

-Jest Roblox supports `done` callback as a second param to the test function eg.
+Jest Lua supports `done` callback as a second param to the test function eg.

 ```lua